Get ready for the event

 • Gain insight into the timescales and costs of patent protection and the role of patent attorneys

-• Come away with an overview of areas within battery research which can be protected with patents, and gain knowledge of good practice for capturing and recording inventions.
+• Come away with an overview of areas within battery research which can be protected with patents, and gain knowledge of good practice for capturing and recording inventions with real-world examples

 The Faraday Institution